itaimalek/kamatek-demo-app/README.md

 _Search docker hub for the correct base image for you !_

-_used this [dockerfile reference](https://docs.docker.com/engine/reference/commandline/build/) for more information on dockerfile !_
+_use this [dockerfile reference](https://docs.docker.com/engine/reference/commandline/build/) for more information on dockerfile !_

+_use this [docker-compose videos](https://www.youtube.com/watch?v=j2wf_WHjjpc) for training how to build via docker-compose_

 Good Luck !
 😊